-Based on a strong foundation of parasitology, immunology, cellular and molecular biology, biochemistry and genetics, CTEGD’s 24 faculty are from eight departments in four colleges/schools.
+Based on a strong foundation of parasitology, immunology, cellular and molecular biology, biochemistry and genetics, CTEGD’s 24 faculty are from nine departments in five colleges/schools.

 The Center is made up of a wide range of research programs that focus largely on protozoan and metazoan parasites, their hosts and their vectors.
 Many of these programs have major international, on-site components for both research and training, where the faculty and trainees deal with these global infections and the populations that harbor them.
 CTEGD’s investigators and their laboratories have made major contributions to our understanding of the diseases they study – diseases of poverty that contribute enormously to global death, disability and instability.

 Mission: To pursue cutting edge research on tropical and emerging global disease, train students in this field, and effectively tackle global diseases of poverty.